enriquepablo/aprdna/README.rst

 Analyzer of periodic repetitions in sequences of DNA
 ====================================================

-Use aprdna to look for periodic repetitions in sequences of DNA, in the GenBank format.
+Use aprdna to look for periodic repetitions of dinucleotides in sequences of DNA, in the GenBank format.

 Install
 -------